1990 Illinois Fighting Illini football team

-The 1990 Illinois Fighting Illini football team was an American football team that represented the University of Illinois at Urbana-Champaign during the 1990 NCAA Division I-A football season.
-In their third year under head coach John Mackovic, the Illini compiled an 8–4 record, finished in a four-way tie for first place in the Big Ten Conference, were ranked No. 25 in the final AP Poll, and lost to Clemson in the 1991 Hall of Fame Bowl.
+The 1990 Illinois Fighting Illini football team was an American football team that represented the University of Illinois at Urbana-Champaign as a member of the Big Ten Conference during the 1990 NCAA Division I-A football season.
+In their third year under head coach John Mackovic, the Illini compiled an 8–4 record (6–2 in conference games), finished in a four-way tie for first place in the Big Ten, and outscored opponents by a total of 293 to 216.
+They concluded the season in the 1991 Hall of Fame Bowl, losing to Clemson.
+Ranked No. 16 in the AP poll at the end of the regular season, they dropped to No. 25 in the final poll issued after the bowl games.

-The team's offensive leader were quarterback Jason Verduzco with 2,567 passing yards, fullback Howard Griffith with 1,115 rushing yards, and Shawn Wax with 863 receiving yards.
+Quarterback Jason Verduzco led the Big Ten with 213 completions,a 64.5% completion percentage, and 2,446 passing yards.
+Other statistical leaders included fullback Howard Griffith with 1,056 rushing yards and 90 points scored, and wide receiver Shawn Wax with 54 receptions for 863 yards.